How To Hold A Football Properly (Coaching Guide)

 Open field and outside the tackle box are often where fumbles occur.

-A primarily outside/off-tackle runner, the ball is often carried away from his side and neglects the 5 points of pressure.
+A primarily outside/off-tackle runner, the ball is often carried away from his side, and he neglects the 5 points of pressure.

 The 5 points of pressure are the most common teaching technique for running backs to understand how to hold a football properly.